adityamehta00/AutomatePPTusingPython/README.md

 The idea was born from the mind of [Fauzan Zaid](https://in.linkedin.com/in/fauzanzaid).
 I genuinely acknowledge him for the idea and the initial code he had worked out.
 Without his contribution the project would have never taken any practical application.
 </br>
 </br>
-For any help, please feel free to drop at adityamehta2015@gmail.com
+For any help, please feel free to drop a mail at adityamehta2015@gmail.com